auchenberg/dependo/readme.md

 Visualize your CommonJS, AMD, or ES6 module dependencies in a force directed graph report - powered by [D3.js](http://d3js.org/).

+**NEW MAINTAINER WANTED**: This project hasn't been maintained in while, so if you wanna help out, please let me know!

 Introduction
 -------------